-Please submit the following dossier items in the order listed below.
+Please mail the following dossier items, single-sided, on 8.5 in. x 11 in. paper, in the order listed below.
 Number and staple pages for each item, and include your name and title of the item at the top of the first page of each.
 Please submit only the requested items (without binders or folders).
 Transcripts of courses and grades are not necessary.

 Checklist of dossier items (See below for Details)

 Confidential letters of recommendation should be emailed directly to the Society by three referees, or by a dossier service, on or before the postmark deadline.